Banks and lenders that aren’t familiar with SCRA credit card regulations can find themselves in violation of this federal law.

 It is also important to understand the credit card protections afforded to those with active military status.

-Breaking Down SCRA Credit Card Regulations
+Breaking Down SCRA Credit Cards Regulations

 Servicemembers are entitled to various protections with regards to credit cards and many other forms of debt, according to the Consumer Finance Protection Bureau.

-- Interest rate cap – Lenders cannot charge active military status servicemembers more than 6 percent interest on any amount owed before entering active-duty service.
+- Interest rate cap – Lenders cannot charge active duty servicemembers more than 6 percent interest on any amount owed before entering active-duty service.
 Interest includes not just periodic interest, but also financial charges or fees related to the debt.
 To get this lower rate, servicemembers must notify the company of their active military status in writing.
 They must also include a copy of their orders to deploy.

-- Retroactive interest rate cap – Lenders may apply the interest rate cap retroactively.
+- Retroactive interest rate cap – Lenders may apply the percentage rate cap retroactively.
 Servicemembers have up to 180 days after release from active duty to tell the lender about their active military status.
 They can then request lenders apply the lower rate for the time they were on active duty.

 Get an Affidavit of Military Status